Your EV Myths, Debunked! Unlock the truth with the Rideshare Experts

 The Reality:

 Driving an EV can actually help you earn more.
-Cars like the Polestar 2 and Tesla Model 3 qualify for Uber Green and Uber Comfort Electric, which unlock higher fare opportunities and appeal to passengers seeking premium, sustainable rides.
+Cars like the Polestar 2 and Tesla Model 3 qualify for Uber Electric and Uber Comfort Electric, which unlock higher fare opportunities and appeal to passengers seeking premium, sustainable rides.

 In practice: